fulmicoton/fulmicoton.github.io/_posts/2013-08-10-pagecache.markdown

 If however the page is not in page cache, we need to wait for the system to read the info from the disk and put it in page cache.
 This is the dreaded `major page fault`.

-If our process tried to access a segment not marked as in resident in libsqlite3 right now, this would result in a minor page fault.
+If our process tried to access a segment not marked as in resident in our Lucene file right now, this would result in a minor page fault... but not a major page fault.
 The OS would just have to map the virtual memory to the already filled page cache.

 You can check for the number of page fault (minor and major) by using ps.
 	ps -o min_flt,maj_flt <PID>